xapian/xapian/xapian-core/docs/overview.rst

     database.
 It's very efficient and highly scalable.

 honey
-    Honey is the default backend in Xapian 1.6.x.
+    Honey will be the default backend in Xapian 3.0.x.
 It supports incremental modifications, concurrent single-writer and multiple-reader access to a database.
 It's very efficient and highly scalable.